-It’s a relatively well know fact that Amazon wants to own the entire supply chain – in fact, in many places they already are.
+It’s a relatively well known fact that Amazon wants to own the entire supply chain – in fact, in many places they already are.
 But Amazon’s purchase of the remaining 75% that it didn’t already own in the French parcel service Colis Prive’ is different.

 Going all in on logistics in the way Amazon seems to be doing requires a huge amount of infrastructure, planning, and resources.
 But if there is any company in the world that is up to the challenge, it is Amazon.